-Unfortunately, one of the side effects from falling in elderly people, is death.
+Unfortunately, one of the side effects of falling in elderly people is death.
 An American study from the State of Health noted that in metro areas in 2014 and 2017, deaths in falls were far more common among the elderly.
-The WHO estimates that 640,000 people die annually from falls, and that even those who do not die, may be at a higher risk of subsequent long term care.
+The WHO estimates that 640,000 people die annually from falls and that even those who do not die, maybe at a higher risk of subsequent long term care.

 Tips for Fall Prevention in the Elderly

 Preventing falls in the elderly is important for their health and well-being.
 It is essential to take precautions to help protect your elderly loved ones from falls.
 We have put together a list of helpful tips that can aid you in doing this.

 It is vital that your ageing parents and grandparents have a full check up on a routine basis.
 This is necessary so that any medical conditions can be quickly diagnosed and treated promptly.
 Regular visits to their GP is necessary to ensure that their body is functioning adequately.

 A cross-sectional cohort study of 197 individuals noted there was a correlation between high blood pressure and impaired balance or falling.
 High blood pressure becomes more common as one age, and this is just one example of an issue that can be diagnosed with regular GP appointments.
 Additionally, a GP is able to sit down and discuss overall side effects from medications, which is imperative to note, especially if they could contribute to falls.